Zoulou95/Projet-Info4-CY-MI5A/README.md

 4. Open your web browser and go to http://localhost:8000 to view the project.

+## ⚠️ Important

+When launching the site, if the page is not found, you must delete the cookies linked to the site.

 ## Usage

 We've created a file named `user_list.txt` in the `/data` folder for easy access to information (passwords are hashed in our database).